MarkelZ/pygame-light2d/README.md

 - `moderngl` >= 5.8.2
 - `PyOpenGL` >= 3.1.6

-Earlier versions of these packages might also work, although they haven't been extensively tested.

 ## Installation

-Firstly, ensure that all the required dependencies are installed.
+Firstly, ensure that the correct Python version is installed.

 Then, run the following command: